As it’s the season of giving, join us and start a Reverse Advent Calendar. No one should have to go hungry this Christmas (or any other time!)

 Or, if you’ve got kids, see if their school or nursery want to get involved and create their own donation too.

-As usage of food banks go up so much in the run up to Christmas – as much as 47% – so the more people that can help those in dire need the better.
+As the usage of food banks go up so much in the run-up to Christmas – as much as 47% – so the more people that can help those in dire need the better.

 After all, it is the season of giving.